sonuramashishnpm/npmai/LARA.md

 ## Abstract

-Standard Retrieval-Augmented Generation (RAG) pipelines rely on a fixed top-k retrieval parameter — typically k=4 or k=5 — chosen arbitrarily and applied uniformly regardless of document corpus density, model context capacity, or system latency constraints.
-This paper introduces **LARA** (Latency-Aware Rerank-then-Allocate), a four-phase adaptive retrieval architecture that replaces fixed-k heuristics with a principled, mathematically grounded pipeline.
-LARA first applies full-corpus cross-encoder reranking to establish true semantic relevance ordering, then applies a score-threshold filter (S ≥ 0.3) to eliminate noise, followed by a latency-predictive pruning governor that reduces the candidate list using measured latency excess, and finally distributes the resulting Send List to the LLM via a Sliding Window Batch Refinement loop calibrated to model-specific context tiers designed to prevent Middle Context Loss (Liu et al., 2024).
-LARA is implemented and deployed in the npmai Python package (432K+ installations, 16K+ daily downloads) and the NPM-RAG-API-Framework.
+Standard Retrieval-Augmented Generation (RAG) pipelines rely on a fixed top-k retrieval parameter — typically k=4 or if you use ANN then the no of chunks your retrieve is just your own prediction no proven range or value for k— chosen arbitrarily and applied uniformly regardless of document corpus density, model context capacity, or system latency constraints.
+This paper introduces **LARA** (Latency-Aware Rerank-then-Allocate), a five-phase adaptive retrieval architecture that replaces fixed-k heuristics with a principled, real experimented reaserched grounded pipeline.
+LARA first utilizes Approximate Nearest Neighbor (ANN) clustering to efficiently capture a candidate pool in $O(\log N)$ time, then applies cross-encoder reranking with a strict score-threshold filter (S ≥ 0.3) to eliminate noise.
+This is followed by a latency-predictive pruning governor that reduces the candidate list using measured latency excess, and finally distributes the resulting Send List to the LLM via a Sliding Window Batch Refinement loop calibrated to model-specific context tiers designed to prevent Middle Context Loss (Liu et al., 2024).
+LARA is implemented and deployed in the npmai Python package (702K+ installations, 16K+ daily downloads) and the NPM-RAG-API-Framework.
 Experimental evaluation on standard QA benchmarks is ongoing; this paper presents the architectural design, theoretical motivation, and preliminary implementation results.

-**Keywords:** Retrieval-Augmented Generation, Cross-Encoder Reranking, Latency-Aware Retrieval, Context Window Management, Middle Context Loss, Adaptive RAG
+**Keywords:** Retrieval-Augmented Generation, Approximate Nearest Neighbors, Cross-Encoder Reranking, Latency-Aware Retrieval, Context Window Management, Middle Context Loss, Adaptive RAG

 ---